rocky/python-decompile3/README.rst

 *decompyle3* translates Python bytecode back into equivalent Python source code.
 It accepts bytecodes from Python version 3.7 on.

-For decompilation of older Python bytecode see uncompyle6_.
+For decompilation of older Python bytecode, see uncompyle6_.

 Why this?
 ---------

 Uncompyle6 is awesome, but it has a fundamental problem in the way it handles control flow.
-In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring out control flow-structures could be done by simply looking at code patterns.
+In the early days of Python, when there was little optimization and code was generated in a very template-oriented way, figuring out control flow structures could be done by simply looking at code patterns.

-Over the years more code optimization, specifically around handling jumps has made it harder to support detecting control flow strictly from code patterns.
-This was noticed as far back as Python 2.4 (2004) but since this is a difficult problem, so far it hasn't been tackled in a satisfactory way.
+Over the years, more code optimization, specifically around handling jumps, has made it harder to support detecting control flow strictly from code patterns.
+This was noticed as far back as Python 2.4 (2004), but since this is a difficult problem, so far it hasn't been tackled in a satisfactory way.

-The initial attempt to fix to this problem was to add markers in the instruction stream, initially this was a `COME_FROM` instruction, and then use that in pattern detection.
+The initial attempt to fix this problem was to add markers in the instruction stream, initially this was a `COME_FROM` instruction, and then use that in pattern detection.

 Over the years, I've extended that to be more specific, so `COME_FROM_LOOP` and `COME_FROM_WITH` were added.
-And I added checks at grammar-reduce time to make try to make sure jumps match with supposed `COME_FROM` targets.
+And I added checks at grammar-reduce time to try to make sure jumps match with the supposed `COME_FROM` targets.

-However all of this is complicated, not robust, has greatly slowed down deparsing and is not really tenable.
+However, all of this is complicated, not robust, has greatly slowed down deparsing and is not really tenable.

-So in this project we started rewriting and refactoring the grammar.
+In this project, we began rewriting and refactoring the grammar.

-However it is clear that even this isn't enough.
-Control flow needs to be addressed by using dominators and reverse-dominators which the python-control-flow_ project can give.
+However, even this isn't enough.
+Control flow needs to be addressed by using dominators and reverse-dominators, which the python-control-flow_ project can give.

 This I am *finally* slowly doing in yet another non-public project.
 It is a lot of work.
-Funding in the form of sponsorhip while greatly appreciated isn't commensurate with the amount of effort, and currently I have a full-time job.
-So it may take time before it is available publicly, if at all.
+Funding in the form of sponsorship, while greatly appreciated, isn't commensurate with the amount of effort, and currently, I have a full-time job.
+So it may take time before it is available publicly.

 Requirements
 ------------